How do I Join?

 What has the Co-op done so far?

 Planning for Flying Bike began 2010 when 15 people began working to open a brewery.
-The co-op has focused on building a membership base, reaching out to our community, supporting area businesses, and sourcing member-driven beer through homebrew competitions.
+The co-op has focused on building a membership base, reaching out to our community, supporting area businesses, hosting member only events as well as outreach events, and sourcing member-driven beer through homebrew competitions.
 The Board of Directors has spent countless hours researching legal requirements, building a solid business plan, and vetting potential brewery locations.
 The next step is to build sufficient capital to follow through on our plan.

 Also: Check out what we accomplished in 2013!